c-w/jquery-materialize-labelled-dropdown/README.md

 - Create a [Materialize dropdown](http://materializecss.com/navbar.html#navbar-dropdown).
 - Mark-up the elements in the dropdown with the class `dropdown-item`.
 - Mark-up the dropdown label with the class `dropdown-label`.
+- Mark-up the text in the dropdown-items that should be shown in the dropdown-label with the class `dropdown-label-text`.
 - Add a `data-format` attribute to the dropdown-label.
 This format string is used to determine the text displayed in the label.
 The `{0}` placeholder will be dynamically replaced with the value selected in the dropdown.